 NetShield works well, and it actually shows how many threats it has blocked.
 You’ll also see the types of blocked threats, such as ads, malware, and trackers; super cool.

-In this Proton VPN review and test, we noticed alternative routing used to allow access to its websites in restricted areas.
+In this Proton VPN review, we tested the alternative routing feature, which worked well in mildly censored regions.
 It’s ON by default, and we advise keeping it that way.
-However, don’t mistake this feature for Stealth VPN because they’re different.
-We’ll discuss censorship later in our Proton VPN review for 2026.
+But don’t mistake this feature for Stealth VPN because they’re different.
+We’ll discuss censorship later in our Proton VPN review2026.

 In our analysis, we discovered a few more features we want to review: